Starenergyems/DR_onsite/README.md

 - `event_start` – start time of the DR event (ISO 8601 with time zone)
 - `event_end`   – end time of the DR event (must be later than the start time)
 - `batch_time_tariff` – whether to use the batch-time tariff window (fixed 15:30–21:30)
-- `records` – 15-minute meter records covering the baseline weekdays’ event windows, their 22:00–24:00 windows, and the event day’s event/22:00–24:00 windows.
+- `records` – 15-minute meter records covering `required_days`（整日 15 分鐘，起始不含、結束含）；系統會自動擷取事件時段與 22:00–24:00 所需片段。
 - `contract_capacity_kw` – the participant’s contract capacity in kW (CBL2).
 The final CBL is the smaller of `CBL1 + AF` and this contract capacity
 - `dr_periods` – list of contract DR periods, each with `start`/`end` (YYYY-MM or YYYY-MM-DD).
 Event day must lie within one of these periods.
 - Optional: `assumed_af_kw` – if computing before the event and you do not have event-day 22:00–24:00 data, provide an assumed average (used for AF); otherwise AF uses actual data.